pebble-tree/node-foundationdb/README.md

 To connect to a remote cluster you need:

 - A copy of the client library with matching major and minor version numbers.
 You really only need the `libfdb_c` dynamic library file to connect ([available on the fdb downloads page](https://www.foundationdb.org/download/)).
 But its usually easier to just install the fdb client library for your platform.
 See [Notes on API versions](#notes-on-api-versions) below for more information.
 - A copy of the `fdb.cluster` file for your database cluster.
-This is generated when you deploy your cluster.
-If you don't provide this file, node-fdb connect to localhost instead.
+If you have installed foundationdb on your local machine in the default location, a copy of this file will be discovered and used automatically.

 #### Step 2